Natex-corporation/PlutusApp/readme.md

 A new window will open displaying the trading results and a chart.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.

+Don't forget to regularly update your API keys and check for any changes in the trading data.
+Happy trading! 📈💰